Criminology and Criminal Justice

 All undergraduates at Florida State University must demonstrate basic computer competency skills prior to graduation.
 As necessary computer competency skills vary from discipline to discipline, each major determines the courses needed to satisfy this requirement.
 Undergraduate majors in criminology satisfy this requirement by earning a grade of "C–" or higher in CGS 2060 or CGS 2100.
-Undergraduate majors in computer criminology satisfy this requirement by earning a grade of "C–" or higher in COP 3014.
+Undergraduate majors in cyber criminology satisfy this requirement by earning a grade of "C–" or higher in COP 3014.

 State of Florida Common Program Prerequisites